ga-wdi-lessons/react-redux/readme.md

   - Explain the advantages of having a single, immutable container-object managing your application's state
   - Explain the role of the store in a React app and how it influences the architecture of a React app
   - Explain the role of the store
-  - Explain the roles of actions & dispatches
+  - Explain the roles of actions, dispatches, and the reducer
   - Explain what problem Redux Solves

 # What is Redux?

 Redux is a state management tool.
 It can time travel.
 It solves the problem of having state being stored in multiple places in a somewhat fragmented fashion.
+It also gives us the ability to see and interact with the data in our programs as if it were a movie we could pause, play, rewind, and fast-forward.
+Incredible!

 # What is application state?